martosaur/posthog-elixir/MIGRATION.md

 ### Configuration

 Configuration has been completely reworked.
-We advice you to remove your existing configuration and follow [Getting Started](README.md#getting-started) section for setup.
+We advise you to remove your existing configuration and follow [Getting Started](README.md#getting-started) section for setup.

 ### Event Capture

 `PostHog.capture` signature has changed.
-It now accepts properties only as a map. `distinct_id` is included in the properties:
+It now accepts properties only as a map. `distinct_id` is now included in the properties.

 ```elixir
 PostHog.capture("user_signed_up", %{